Navigating Interest Rate Movements: A Guide to Maximizing Your Investments

 1. Monitor interest rate announcements from central banks, such as the Bank of Canada and the Federal Reserve, to stay informed about changes in monetary policy.

-2. Analyze how interest rate movements can impact your personal finances, such as mortgage rates, savings account returns, and credit card interest charges.
+2. Analyze how interest rate movements can impact your personal finances, such as mortgage rates, account returns, and credit card interest charges.

 By engaging in these practical exercises and applying economic concepts to your daily life, you can enhance your financial literacy and make more informed decisions in a dynamic economic environment.